 Rinse apricots to get rid of impurities.
 Cut open and pick out and discard the core.
-Weigh apricots, cut into quarters, and place into a large cooking pot.
+Weigh apricots.

 Keep on high to medium heat.
-Bring the jam to a rolling boil (lots of foam) then take down the heat and simmer slowly for about 40+ minutes.
+Bring the jam to a rolling boil (lots of foam) then take down the heat and simmer slowly.
 Stir occasionally.

 Test if the jam is set by dropping hot jam on an ice-cold plate, the jam is ready if it doesn't run.
-If it runs, keep for some more time to cook on low heat and repeat the test until you have the correct consistency.
+If it runs, keep for some more time to cook on low heat and repeat the test until you have the correct consistency (stir and cook over low heat because jam will jump up).
 AND/OR use a candy thermometer.
 It sets at 220° Fahrenheit/ 105° Celius.

 Fill your clean sterilized jam jars with the apricot jam up to the rim, close well with the lid and turn the jar upside down.
 Keep them upside down until you can touch them (they are hot!).